airborne-commando/OPSEC-OSINT-Tools/README.md

 - Professional and academic publications
 - Commercial data
 - [Grey literature](https://browse.welch.jhmi.edu/c.php?g=1195274)

+### Real world examples of OSINT

+- A basket weaving image board used OSINT to pay some terroist a vist from a [govt.](https://imgur.com/pol-helps-coordinate-airstrike-on-moderate-syrian-rebels-N7DwWP1)
+- A basket weaving image board used OSINT and [sky patterns to figure out where a flag is.](https://www.vice.com/en/article/4chan-does-first-good-thing-pulls-off-the-heist-of-the-century1/)

 ## Tools
 OSINT tools can access and analyze information from sources beyond traditional search engines.
 Here are some tools I use: